OLORUNFUNMI-M/OLIST-ANALYSIS/README.md

 14. What month had the highest number of bad review

 ---Analysis process

-checked out for null values
-wrote SQL queries to understand the data and identify patterns that helped in answering the businss questions
+Checked out for null, duplicate values wrote SQL queries to understand the data and identify patterns that helped in answering the businss questions

----RECOMMENDATION
+---RECOMMENDATIONS
 1. Only 67 products are listed on the platform - Olist should onboard more reliable sellers of different product so customers can have a range to choose from
 2.Customers are mainly in one state  - Olist should introduce the platform to other states in brazil to maximize sales revenue
 3. Customers giving bad reviews -